The Language of Hyperelastic Materials: Data-Driven Discovery of Hyperelastic Constitutive Laws

 We note that the models discovered from the IS data are very close to the baseline ones.
 While in the grammar \eqref{eq:hyperelastic grammar for discovery} we defined the constitutive law as $\Psi^{1} + \Psi^{2} + \Psi^{3}$, which means that constructed expressions in the library contain two binary $+$ operations, the discovery process returns an expression containing three binary operations; this indicates that the decoding process can predict expressions that are not limited to the strict structure of those contained within the library.
 Thus, interestingly, the discovered models for the noiseless and the lowest-noise case have the same structure of the baseline model, but different material constants.
-We attribute the discrepancy in the constants to inaccuracies of the symbolic regression algorithm and the fact that the employed evolutionary algorithm (CMA-ES) is not guaranteed to converge to the global minimum of the optimization problem.
+We attribute the discrepancy in the constants to inaccuracies of the symbolic regression algorithm and the inability of the CMA-ES method to determine the global minimum of the optimization problem.
 Also interestingly, the predicted expression for the HW model is less complicated than the baseline and yet it achieves an excellent accuracy, with an error less than $1 \%$ independently of the noise level.
-Finally, for the GT model the discovered expression is a linearized version of the baseline, which is reasonable for the relatively limited amount of deformation included in the data (a similar result is reported in \cite{flaschel2021unsupervised}).
-This further reflects the dependence of the inference process on the richness of the available dataset, including the amount of non-linearity that is observed.
+In the supervised case, the GT discovered expression is a linearized version of the baseline, corresponding to a generalized Mooney-Rivlin model, which is reasonable for the relatively limited amount of deformation included in the data (a similar result is reported in \cite{flaschel2021unsupervised}).
+Interestingly, also the discovered constitutive laws for the OG model have the same structure of the linearized GT (or generalized Mooney-Rivlin) model, only with different constants.
+In the unsupervised case, the process discovers the exact same model for both the OG and the GT baselines.
+These results further reflect the dependence of the inference process on the richness of the available dataset, including the amount of non-linearity that is observed.

-\paragraph{Generalization to Different Loading Conditions.}
+\paragraph{Generalization to Different Loading Conditions}

 In practice, we are interested in expressions that describe the behavior of a material under general loading conditions.
 For this reason, we now assess the performance of the discovered models in an extrapolation setup (i.e. for problems different from the one in Figure \ref{fig:benchmark}).
 For each discovered model, we perform the six simple loading tests in equation \ref{eq: deformation gradients} in the range $\gamma \in [0,1]$.
 We compare the baseline and the discovered constitutive laws in terms of strain energy density and first component of the first Piola-Kirchhoff stress tensor for all six loading conditions and noise levels.
 We present the results for the NH, IS, HW and GT models in Figures \ref{fig:results nh extrapolation}, \ref{fig:results is extrapolation}, \ref{fig:results hw extrapolation}, and \ref{fig:results gt extrapolation}, respectively.